Brianvanwessel/JavaCodingChallenge/readme.md

 Due to time restrictions some improvements are still needed for this project:

 - Exception handling.
 Add custom exceptions
+- Concurrency.
+At this moment, Documents are not shared which means that the same Documents can not be changed at the same time.
+However, no security is implemented so multiple people can use the same User and change the same resource which will result in a concurrency problem.
+This can be fixed by adding security to a User like adding passwords.
+- File storage location, I don't think this is the most ideal solution.
+I did not have time to find a better one.
 # API Communication protocols

 ---